2020 Canadian Figure Skating Championships

 The 2020 Canadian Tire National Skating Championships were held on January 13–19, 2020, in Mississauga, Ontario.
 Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dance on the senior, junior, and novice levels.
 Although the official International Skating Union terminology for female skaters in the singles category is ladies, Skate Canada uses women officially.
 The results were part of the Canadian selection criteria for the 2020 World Championships, the 2020 Four Continents Championships, and the 2020 World Junior Championships.

 Mississauga was announced as the host in January 2019.
 The city previously hosted the event in 2013 and has also previously hosted Skate Canada International four times (2000, 2003, 2011, and 2016).
 Competitors qualified at the Skate Canada Challenge held in Edmonton, Alberta in December 2019 or earned a bye.

-Schedule

-All times are listed in local time (UTC-05:00).

 Entries

 A list of qualified skaters was published on December 20, 2019.